 Marcus by Goldman Sachs

-Ally Bank โ strong APY with savings buckets and top-rated mobile app.
+Ally Bank (3.10% APY) โ savings buckets and top-rated mobile app, no minimum, no monthly fees.

 Look beyond APY